aprilggg/Lightning_Analysis_NWRA/README.md

 **analysis_data** - contains data files used in the Power BI dashboard and intensification analysis created from the lightning burst identification code

-**data_pipeline** - contains notebooks used to upload, clean, process, filter, and create data files used in the analysis portion of this project
+**data_pipeline** - contains notebooks used to upload, clean, process, filter, and create data files used in the lightning burst identification and exploratory analysis portions of this project, this directory deals with the raw data files

 **exploratory_analysis** - contains notebooks as well as visualizations created in the exploratory analysis portion of this project

 **intensification_analysis** - contains notebooks and visualizations for the statistical analysis of the relationship between lightning bursts and TC intensification change

-**lightning_burst_identification** - contains notebooks, datasets, and visualizations created in the statistical identification of inner core and rainband lightning bursts at both the individual TC and basin levels
+**lightning_burst_identification** - contains notebooks, datasets, and visualizations created in the statistical identification of inner core and rainband lightning bursts at both the individual TC and basin levels, also contains the Power BI dashboard created in this part of the project

-Intermediate files that are too large to upload to Github can be found here, along with the individual TC visualizations created in the lightning burst identification stage of the project: [Google Drive](https://drive.google.com/drive/folders/1VxhljPNirGQL2jP3-bbhCS94neifmepc?usp=sharing)
+Intermediate files that are too large to upload to GitHub can be found here, along with the individual TC visualizations created in the lightning burst identification stage of the project: [Google Drive](https://drive.google.com/drive/folders/1VxhljPNirGQL2jP3-bbhCS94neifmepc?usp=sharing)

 ### Directory Structure
 ```